milangeorge2000/mcp-monorepo/docs/roadmap.md

 **Phase 2.** Real-client adapters (run your actual client binary through the same battery), a drift corpus of real server change events, and regression tracking across client versions.

 ---

+## mcpbatt — the battery generator *(benchmarks that write themselves)*

+**The problem.** Every benchmark in the ecosystem ships a hand-authored
+workload: a fixed list of calls written once against a schema guess.
+The moment a server's schemas change — or you point the tool at a different server — that corpus is stale.
+Authoring is the bottleneck and the source of drift.

+**The concept.** Make the benchmark *derived from the subject*. `mcpbatt` takes a tiny declarative **scenario template** ("call every tool with exactly its required fields", "omit each required field in turn", "violate every declared type", "mutate the schema mid-run and see who notices") and expands it into a fully-concrete battery against a live server's actual `tools/list` schemas.
+Every argument value is sampled from that server's own JSON Schema, so the probes are tailored per-server and per-deployment, never copied.

+**Sophistication.** `expand` prints the generated battery as a diffable, replayable JSON artifact — the benchmark is an output, not an input.
+A mid-run **drift** phase mutates the named tool via a private control method, confirms `tools/list_changed`, re-reads the toolset, and re-probes including a *stale* probe (pre-drift arguments) to catch servers that silently break their own contract.

+**Shipped (this repo).** `mcpbatt/`: template DSL + validation, pure expansion engine, bundled reference fleet with strict `-32602` validation and drift control, recording client, sandboxed runner, four-axis scoring (fidelity, discipline, stability, drift) into an A-F grade, HTML/JSON report, a `--share` fingerprint (`sensor=batt`), and a CLI (`run`, `expand`, `list`).

+**Phase 2.** A template registry contributed by the community, replay-corpus mode (run a saved battery verbatim, no re-expansion), and per-template drift regression tracking across server versions.

+---